saisrinivas-samoju/MoleculeNet/docs/documentation.md

     plt.show()
     ```

-The evaluation module calculates various metrics:
+The evaluation module calculates:

 - **For Regression**: RMSE, MAE, R², Pearson correlation
 - **For Classification**: Accuracy, precision, recall, F1-score, ROC-AUC

 ## Model Saving and Loading

-The model utilities component allows saving and loading trained models.
+Save trained models so you can use them later or deploy them.

 === "Saving a Model"
     ```python